LCLPYT/LCLPLauncher/README.md

 yarn dist
 ```
 ### Develop the application
 You are free to modify the code as you would like.
-Please **do not provide LCLPLauncher to other users**!
-Instead, fork the project and create a pull-request for the original repository instead!

-You may start a development server with code hot swapping using:
+You can start a development server with code hot-swapping using:

 ```bash
 yarn dev
 ```

+Feel free to contribute to the project.
+If you want to distribute your forked version, please consider the notes below.

+### Distributing your own version
+If you don't want to contribute to the original repository, you may distribute binaries of your fork under **a different project name**.
+In this case, please don't choose a name similar to "LCLPLauncher".
+Use your own name to distinguish it from the original.

+Please, **do not distribute LCLPLauncher** under the name "LCLPLauncher".